How are Fleming Scholars selected?

 OMRF does not provide transportation to and from work.
 Group transportation is provided to some social events, but most often, scholars are responsible for their own transportation.

 Breakfast is provided at no cost to all scholars every work day morning in the OMRF Research Café .
 Otherwise, scholars are responsible for their own meals.
-Lunches may be purchased in the Research Café at the employee discount, which averages around $6.00 per meal.
+Lunches may be purchased in the Research Café at the employee discount.
 Evening meals are the responsibility of each scholar, with the exception of the meals provided at social events.

 As a safety precaution, scholars should wear long pants and closed-toed shoes to work.
 Jeans are acceptable, as are athletic shoes.
 Lab work can be messy so scholars must dress appropriately and avoid wearing torn clothes, dangling jewelry, etc. Lab coats, safety goggles, and any other necessary protective gear will be provided.